Immediate Media Company

-Immediate Media Company Limited (styled as Immediate Media Co) is a British multinational publishing house that currently publishes a significant range of titles, including Radio Times, BBC Top Gear, BBC Good Food and a host of others.
+Immediate Media Company Limited (with IMMEDIATE styled in all uppercase as its logo) is a British multinational publishing house that produces a wide range of magazine titles, including Radio Times, BBC Top Gear, Good Food and many others.
 In H1 2018, the company's titles reported a combined ABC circulation of 1.59 million, including 1.1M active subscribers.
 In 2018 it reported selling 70+ million magazines.

 The publishing house is owned by Hubert Burda Media, and is an agglomeration of Magicalia, Origin Publishing and BBC Magazines, publishing both media content and software platforms.
 Approximately 85% of its revenue is from content services, with the remainder from advertising.

+Immediate Media also owns Immediate Live, a business that launches nationwide live events, including Good Food Shows, Knitting & Stitching Shows, Gardeners' World Live and others.

 History

 Immediate Media originated from the combined assets of several formerly independent publishing houses, including BBC Magazines, Magicalia, Future plc, Hitched and Jewellery Maker.

 In late 2011 the BBC's magazine-publishing business was sold to Exponent Private Equity, following clearance by the Office of Fair Trading.
 Exponent had previously acquired Magicalia Limited, a digital publisher and platform provider based in London.
 Magicalia was founded in 1999 by Adam Laird and Jeremy Tapp.
 Its inaugural website was bikemagic.com.
 In 2000, it began offering B2B publishing services, with clients such as Runner's World magazine.

-In 2011 Magicalia's assets were combined with those of Origin Publishing and BBC Magazines to form Immediate.
+In 2011 Magicalia's assets were combined with those of Origin Publishing and BBC Magazines to form Immediate Media.
 Tom Bureau, then-CEO of Magicalia, became the Chief Executive of the new company.

-In May 2014 Immediate acquired Future plc's sport and craft titles.
+In May 2014 Immediate Media acquired Future plc's sport and craft titles.
 The sport portfolio included the websites Bikeradar.com and Cyclingnews.com and the magazines Cycling Plus, Procycling and Mountain Biking UK.
 The craft titles included Love Patchwork and Quilting, Simply Knitting, and Mollie Makes.
-In January 2015, Immediate acquired Hitched.co.uk, a UK wedding planning brand.
-In November 2015 Immediate acquired its first television property, Jewellery Maker, a TV and online commerce platform, from the Genuine Gemstone Company, adding to its Crafts and Arts portfolio.
+In January 2015, Immediate Media acquired Hitched.co.uk, a UK wedding planning brand.
+In November 2015 Immediate Media acquired its first television property, Jewellery Maker, a TV and online commerce platform, from the Genuine Gemstone Company, adding to its Crafts and Arts portfolio.
 Jewellery Maker employed over 100 people at the time of its acquisition.
 It has since expanded into TV, video and e-commerce.

-Hubert Burda Media acquired Immediate in 2017, for £270 million (5-6 x EBITDA).
+Hubert Burda Media acquired Immediate Media in 2017, for £270 million (5-6 x EBITDA).

-In 2019, Immediate sold Procycling magazine and the Cyclingnews.com website to Future plc.
+In 2019, Immediate Media sold Procycling magazine and the Cyclingnews.com website back to Future plc.